Built For Speed at Ipswich Art Gallery

-Built for Speed is on again at the Ipswich Art Gallery and it is easy to see why this is one of their most popular children’s exhibitions.
-It is an activity that demands interaction and instead of saying, “don’t touch”, you will be saying, “Go for it!”.
+Built for Speed is on again at Ipswich Art Gallery and it is easy to see why this is one of their most popular children’s exhibitions.
+It is an activity that demands interaction and kids are encouraged to touch, experiment, crash, create and explore.

-The joy and excitement in the room is palpable with kids strategising how to create the fastest, most awesome Lego car, and then testing it out on a variety of jumps, ramps and races.
+The joy and excitement in the room is palpable with kids strategising how to create the fastest, most awesome Lego car, and then testing it out on a variety of jumps, ramps and races, before rebuilding, modifying and trying again.

 First you must build it…

-The exhibition is split into four areas which you can do in any order which makes for less line ups and more fun.
+The exhibition takes over most of Ipswich Art Gallery and is split into multiple areas which you can do in any order, which makes for less line ups and more fun.

-The race tracks will allow your kids get to see how their work stands up to speed and jumps, and can then head back to the tables to make any adjustments and improvements.
-This is where multi racing begins and is where you might find yourself being beaten by a five-year-old with better lego car building skills than you!
+Brisbane Kids can choose to test their cars on either or both of the ramps.
+The race track will allow your kids get to see how their work stands up to speed and jumps, and they can then head back to the tables to make any adjustments and improvements.
+This is where multi racing begins and it is where you might find yourself being beaten by a five-year-old with better lego car building skills than you!

 The Mega Ramp